-If you have a remaining award after your tuition, fees and books are paid, you can then use it in the bookstore up to the amount remaining in your account.
+If you have a remaining award after your tuition and fees are paid, you can then use it in the bookstore up to the amount remaining in your account.

 Any remaining monies will be sent through BankMobile about eight weeks into the semester.
 Summer semester disbursement is approximately four weeks into the semester.
 In certain cases, checks may be mailed from the Business Office.